iancmyers/eslint-grunt/README.md

 * **config** _String_: This should be a path to your ESLint config JSON file.
 This must be a valid ESLint config JSON.
 If a config is not specified, the default file will be used.
 Take a look at the [default ESLint config JSON](https://github.com/nzakas/eslint/blob/master/conf/eslint.json) and the [ESLint rules documentation](https://github.com/nzakas/eslint/blob/master/docs/Rules.md).

 * **rulesDir** _String_: The path to the directory containing your custom rules.
 These rules will be made available in addition to the rules that ship with ESLint core.
-You can take a look at the [source for the ESLint core rules](https://github.com/nzakas/eslint/tree/master/lib/rules) as an example for how to write your own, or read the ESLint [working with rules guide](https://github.com/nzakas/eslint/blob/master/docs/Working-with-Rules.md).
+You can take a look at the [source for the ESLint core rules](https://github.com/nzakas/eslint/tree/master/lib/rules) as an example for how to write your own, or read the ESLint [working with rules guide](https://github.com/nzakas/eslint/blob/master/docs/Working-with-Rules.md). _You must enable custom rules in your config file in the same way that ESLint core rules are enabled_.
+The rule key will be the same as your rule filename.

 * **force** _Boolean_: When force is set to `true` errors will be reported, but they will not fail the task.